 - a.
-SF-269, Financial Status Report Applicable - b.
-SF-270, Request for Advance or Reimbursement Applicable - c.
-SF-271, Outlay Report and Request for Reimbursement for Construction Programs - Not Applicable - d.
-SF-272, Federal Cash Transactions Report Applicable - e.
+SF-270, Request for Advance or Reimbursement Applicable - b.
+SF-271, Outlay Report and Request for Reimbursement for Construction Programs - Not Applicable - c.
 SF-425, Federal Financial Report Applicable - 2.
 Performance Reporting Not Applicable - 3.
 Special Reporting Not Applicable - 4.
-Section 1512 ARRA Reporting Not Applicable
+Section 1512 ARRA Reporting Not Applicable - 5.
+Subaward Reporting under the Transparency Act Not Applicable